Dortmund wins Ruhr derby with 3-1 win at Schalke

 Mkhitaryan was involved in all of his side's goals, after the 143rd Ruhr derby was delayed due to flares causing thick yellow smoke in the Dortmund fans' stand.

-As referee Knut Kircher led the teams back off the pitch, Dortmund goalkeeper Roman Weidenfeller appealed to the hooded supporters to desist, only to have lit flares thrown in his direction.
-Dortmund fans were also blamed for rioting before the game.
+As referee Knut Kircher led the teams back off the pitch, Dortmund goalkeeper Roman Weidenfeller appealed to the hooded supporters to desist only to have lit flares thrown in his direction.

-Dortmund seized the initiative once play got underway.
+Once play got underway, Dortmund seized the initiative.
 Mkhitaryan sent Marco Reus through to cross for Pierre-Emerick Aubameyang's opening score in the 14th minute.

-Schalke had the chance to equalize after Neven Subotic conceded a penalty in the 30th, but Kevin-Prince Boateng failed to convert against his former club when Weidenfeller saved his spot kick.
+Schalke had the chance to equalize after Neven Subotic conceded a penalty against Christian Fuchs in the 30th, but Kevin-Prince Boateng missed against his former club when Weidenfeller saved his spot kick.